organiclever/ayokoding/pages/Book%3A Russ Olsen - Getting Clojure.md

 - Read on
   - [[O'Reilly Book]]
     - https://www.oreilly.com/library/view/automating-workflows-with/9781800560406
+- #wkf-personal-remarks
+  - Pros
+    - Easy to follow
+    - There are "In the Wild" sections
+      - Explain to us about the recently explained stuff in the "real" codebase.
 - Table of Contents
   - Part 1: Basics
     - Chapter 1 - Hello, Clojure